ladybug-tools/honeybee-viewer/README.md

-<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://www.ladybug.tools/spider/#sandbox/honeybee-model/README.mdREADME.md "View file as a web page." ) </span>
+<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://www.ladybug.tools/honeybee-viewer/#README.md "View file as a web page." ) </span>

-<div><input type=button class = "btn btn-secondary btn-sm" onclick=window.location.href="https://github.com/ladybug-tools/spider/tree/master/sandbox/honeybee-model"
+<div><input type=button class = "btn btn-secondary btn-sm" onclick=window.location.href="https://github.com/ladybug-tools/honeybee-viewer/"
 value="You are now in a GitHub web page view - Click this button to view this read me file as source code" ></div>

-# Honeybee Model Sample File Viewer Read Me
+# Honeybee Viewer Read Me

 ## Sample File Viewer 3D

-View with the Three.js renderer
+View data in 3D with the Three.js renderer

-#### Preferred or 'canonical' link: https://www.ladybug.tools/spider/sandbox/honeybee-model/sample-file-viewer-3d/
+### Preferred or 'canonical' link: https://www.ladybug.tools/honeybee-viewer/sample-file-viewer-3d/